Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 20mg Dosage

-A 20-milligram dosage of melatonin should only be used for specific purposes under the supervision of a doctor.
-For example, some research10 has looked at the use of 20 milligrams of melatonin combined with cancer treatments like radiation and chemotherapy.
-The researchers found that melatonin could help lower the toxicity of certain substances in chemotherapy.10 They also found a decrease in adverse effects resulting from this treatment.10
+A 20-milligram melatonin dosage should only be used for specific purposes under the supervision of a doctor.
+For example, some older research12 has looked at the use of 20 milligrams of melatonin combined with cancer treatments like radiation and chemotherapy.
+The researchers found that melatonin could help lower the toxicity of certain substances in chemotherapy.
+They also found a decrease in adverse effects resulting from this treatment.12

 30mg Dosage

 A 30-milligram dosage is substantial.
-Some studies11 have used doses of 20-40 milligrams to prevent and treat clot-forming cells (thrombocytopenia) associated with cancer chemotherapy.
+Some studies13 have used 20-40 milligrams to prevent and treat clot-forming cells (thrombocytopenia) associated with cancer chemotherapy.

 40mg Dosage